o7-Fire/Minecraft-NBot/README.md

     drops an item from the bot's inventory\
 \
 tellinventory\
-    tells what item is inside the bot's inventory
+    tells what item is inside the bot's inventory\
+\
+bot mine (blockname)\
+    mines the nearest block with that name\